alexyakunin/BoardGames/README.md

 - Cloud PostgreSql stores the data; it also runs on the cheapest 1 core/3.75GB RAM host.

 **The most interesting part?
-Everything you see there was built in just 9 days!**
+Everything you see here was built by a single person in just 9 days!**
 [The very first commit](https://github.com/servicetitan/Stl.Fusion.Samples/commit/546ae7597bc7fa3a0b3c7f3b84e3a463bc3fd28f) cloning Fusion's Blazorise template was made on Feb 1, and I wrote the README describing what's already done on Feb 10.

 Check out [Fusion] and its
 [other samples](https://github.com/servicetitan/Stl.Fusion.Samples)